wake-forest-ctsi/ammi/datamart/README.md

 If you're only using views/tables, you only need the `dbt-core` package.

+### Known Limitations

+- **Recomputation for Reporting Models**:
+  The intermediate models are designed to be recomputed for each reporting model.
+As a result, I need to run `dbt run` for each specific report, which forces me to materialize the reporting models as tables.
+This approach differs from typical dbt projects, where a single `dbt run` can process all models.
+In this case, I cannot simply execute `dbt run` once across the entire project, as the vars are tailored to individual reports.

+- **Reusability Across Time Periods**:
+  There isn't an easy way to reuse the same code for different time periods within the same report.
+For example, the models `int_bp_features_lifetime` and `int_vital_features` are essentially the same, but I have to write the same codes twice.

 ## Additional Resources

 - **[dbt Documentation](https://docs.getdbt.com/docs/introduction)**: Official documentation for dbt.